DeFiCh/metachain/docs/:300:MetaChain Protocol/:300:token-bridge.md

 ## MetaChain Trustless Bridge

-DeFiChain Native<->Meta Bridge is a trustless bidirectional asset bridging between NativeChain (UTXO) and MetaChain (EVM).
+DeFiChain Native<->Meta Bridge is a trustless bidirectional asset bridging between NativeChain (UTXO) and MetaChain (Account).
 MetaChain Bridge has the equivalent security of a trustless bridge without the security worries of the underlying domains.
 MetaChain and NativeChain operate under the same domain, and the same [consensus](/consensus) mechanism within the same ecosystem keeps the validators honest.